1. Introduction and Objectives

 6. Runtime View

-The following diagram depicts the interaction between the user and the most notable modules of the application.
+The following diagram shows the interaction between the user and the most relevant modules of the application.

-The interaction can be divided into these steps:
+The interaction can be divided into the following steps:

 -

 Logging in: The user logs into the application.
-If they don’t have an account created, it will be necessary to sign up.
+If they do not have an account, they will need to register.

 -

-Starting the game: Once logged in, the user will start a new game, choosing a mode among all the options.
+Starting the game: Once logged in, the user can start a new game.

 -

-Answering the questions: For each question, the four ellegible answers will be generated.
-Once per question, its info (question, image and possible answers) will be presented to the user via the GUI, and it will wait for their input.
-After the user inputs their answer, the score will be increased (or not) accordingly to the choosen answer.
+Answering the questions: For each question, four possible answers will be generated.
+Once per question, its information (question, image, and possible answers) will be presented to the user through the graphical interface, and the system will wait for their response.
+After the user submits an answer, the score will be increased—or not—according to the selected answer.

 -